The Latest: FM says Taliban to deter attacks from territory

 KABUL, Afghanistan — The foreign minister in Afghanistan’s new Taliban-run Cabinet says the government remains committed to its promises not to allow militants to use its territory to attack others.

-In his first press conference since the Taliban formed an interim government a week ago, Molavi Amir Khan Muttaqi on Tuesday would not give a timeframe for how long the government would be in place or whether it would eventually be opened up to other factions, minorities or women.
+In his first press conference since the Taliban formed an interim government a week ago, Amir Khan Mutaqi on Tuesday would not give a timeframe for how long the government would be in place or whether it would eventually be opened up to other factions, minorities or women.

-When asked about the possibility of elections, Muttaqi demanded other countries not interfere in Afghanistan’s internal issues.
+When asked about the possibility of elections, Mutaqi demanded other countries not interfere in Afghanistan’s internal issues.

 ———